John-Kingham/quality-shares/README.md

 ### Foundations Phase

 In this phase, we broke epics down into user stories.
-Almost all of the project's user stories were written at this stage, so I had a good understanding of the project's scope before launching the Scrum development phase.
-This phase mostly aligns with the Scope Plane, but also included work on both the Structure and Skeleton Planes.
+Almost all of the project's user stories were written by the end of this stage, so I had a good understanding of the project's scope before launching the Scrum development phase.
+This phase mostly aligns with the Scope Plane, but it also includes work on both the Structure and Skeleton Planes.

 ### Scrum Development Phase